cybertec-postgresql/pgwatch2/README.md

 To make it easier to monitor such dynamic constellations pgwatch2 supports reading of cluster node info from all supported DCS-s (etcd, Zookeeper, Consul), but currently only for simpler cases with no security applied (which is actually the common case in a trusted environment).
+* patroni-continuous-discovery - as normal Patroni but all DB (or only those matching regex patterns) are monitored.

+NB! "continuous" modes expect / need access to the "template1" DB of the specified cluster.

 ## Patroni usage